We rescue and protect historic places of worship in England and Wales

 Read moreBecome a Friend

-Receive our printed magazine — exclusive to members — and help us rescue more redundant, historically important churches.
+Receive our printed magazine — exclusive to members — and help us rescue more closed, historically important churches.

-If you have a passion for historic churches, please consider leaving the Friends of Friendless Churches a gift in your will and help protect our heritage for future generations.
+If you have a passion for historic churches, please consider leaving the Friends of Friendless Churches a gift in your Will.
+Your generous bequest will help protect our heritage for future generations.

-Do you live near one of our churches?
-We’re always happy to receive offers of hands-on help, so please get in touch if you would like to get involved.
+Do you live near one of our churches and would like to give us some hands-on help?
+Or would you like to support us with some volunteer work from home?
+Please get in touch if you would like to get involved.